Architecture

 Computer use is high trust: a mistaken or malicious task could operate any UI your user can reach.
 Mitigations include:

-• Policy that keeps computer_* off the default path unless GUI intent is clear
+• Policy that keeps the computer-use lane off the default path unless GUI intent is clear

 • Blocklisted key combinations that could disrupt the session or OS